-For example, this 1.01 carat, I color, VS1, ideal princess diamond is priced at $2,970.
+For example, this 1.01 carat, I color, VS1, ideal princess diamond from James Allen is priced at $4,280.
 Based on cost per carat, this diamond is approximately 40% more affordable than a similar round cut diamond.

 Princess Cut diamonds provide a high level of brilliance, which means there’s plenty of white light reflection or “sparkle.”
 Princess Cuts offer some of the most brilliance of any diamond shape due to the way they’re cut from the rough stone.
-For example, if you look at the 360° view of this princess cut diamond ring, you can see the level of brilliance or sparkle it offers.
+For example, if you look at the 360° view of this princess cut diamond ring from James Allen, you can see the level of brilliance or sparkle it offers.

 Princess Cuts tend to look slightly smaller than other diamonds of a similar carat weight because of their square length-to-width ratio.
 A Princess Cut has a smaller diameter and surface area.

 Yes, Princess Cut diamonds are cheaper than Round Cut diamonds with similar characteristics.
 Because more of the original stone is retained in Princess Cuts, the cost is significantly lower.
-For instance, this 1 Carat, I Color, VS1 clarity Princess Cut costs $2,970 while this similar Round Cut stone costs $4,400.
-However, keep in mind that the princess cut is much smaller (5.44*5.42mm) than the round (6.40*6.35).
+For instance, this 1 Carat, I Color, VS1 clarity Princess Cut from James Allen costs $4,560 while this similar Round Cut stone also from James Allen costs $6,130.
+However, keep in mind that the princess cut is much smaller (5.45*5.26mm) than the round (6.37*6.40).

 A 1 Carat Princess Cut diamond with I color, VS2 clarity, and an Ideal Cut costs $3,500 on average.
 If you choose a 1 Carat Princess Cut with I color, SI1 clarity, and an Ideal Cut, the average cost is close to $3,000.
 Like any diamond, the price of a 1 carat diamond depends on the Cut quality, Color, and Clarity grades.